Integralist/integralist.co.uk/content/posts/algorithms.md

 - If the width of the structure is _very_ wide, then memory consumption could mean: DFS.

 Ultimately, it all depends.

+## Searching an unsorted collection?

+If you have an unsorted collection, then your only option for searching is a linear time complexity `O(n)`.
+To improve that performance we would need to first sort the collection so we could use a binary search on it.

+Another potential option is to run a linear search across multiple CPU cores so you're effectively parallelizing the processing.
+It's still `O(n)` linear time complexity, but the perceived time would be shorter (depending on the restructuring of the collection split chunks).

 ## Dijkstra's Algorithm